Coerced: A Pleiades Adventure

-“Smuggling is illegal Commander Spearman.”
+“Smuggling is illegal Admiral Spearman.”
 Gwyn took a step back.

 He tossed her file on his desk.
 “And, so is the job you’re going to do.”

 “And if I refuse?”
-Gwyn crossed her arms over her chest, so the hidden dagger in her coat was in easy reach.
+Gwyn crossed her arms over her chest, so the hidden dagger in her coat was within easy reach.

 “Your grandmother won’t survive her next bout of pneumonia.”

 Gwyn felt the knife within her fingers but didn’t close her hand around it.
 She surveyed her options.
 I’m trapped.
 She relaxed and dropped her hands to her side.